Bidran/Chalk-Climbing-Centre/README.md

         <img src="./assets/docs/features/footer.PNG">
   * A hero image
-    * Contains an hero image with a title of Chalk Climbing Centre
+    * Contains a hero image with a title of Chalk Climbing Centre.
     * Makes user immediately aware of what the website is about and the name of the gym.

         <img src="./assets/docs/features/heroimg.PNG">